-Action # Title Description Total Funds Contributing 4.1 Graduation Rate The charter will maintain/increase high school graduation rates through a comprehensive review of every 11th-grade student to determine if they will meet cohort graduation by 12th grade, refer to Springs intervention programs as needed, and have a senior task force meet with all high school principals 4x per year to identify at-risk seniors and put specific interventions into place to support that student including senior SWAG (Students With Academic Goals or days designated to catch up on missing assignments) days. \$9,087 No 4.2 Career Readiness The charter will maintain/increase career-readiness by maintaining, articulating, and advertising CTE Pathways and community college courses and make them accessible by offering an online format with in-person lab opportunities (as applicable), offering 8th grade students the opportunity to engage with CTE Teachers in an exploratory online course, and by holding in-person assemblies for 8th grade students to showcase CTE Pathways in order for them to make an informed selection as they transition to high school.
-The charter will continue to offer internships for all students and also partners \$18,063 No with the Department of Rehabilitation to provide work experience to students with current IEP/504 plans to provide valuable work experience opportunities for all students.
+Action # Title Description Total Funds Contributing 4.1 Graduation Rate The charter will maintain/increase high school graduation rates through a comprehensive review of every 11th-grade student to determine if they will meet cohort graduation by 12th grade, refer to Springs intervention programs as needed, and have a senior task force meet with all high school principals 4x per year to identify at-risk seniors and put specific interventions into place to support that student including senior SWAG (Students With Academic Goals or days designated to catch up on missing assignments) days. \$123,028 No This action is going to meet the needs of student groups in the lowest performance level on the Dashboard graduation rate indicator; measuring as red in 2023 includes socio-economically disadvantaged and Hispanic students.
+4.2 Career Readiness The charter will maintain/increase career-readiness by maintaining, articulating, and advertising CTE Pathways and community college courses and make them accessible by offering an online format with in-person lab opportunities (as applicable), offering 8th grade students the opportunity to engage with CTE Teachers in an exploratory online course, and by holding in-person assemblies for 8th grade students to showcase CTE Pathways in order for them to make an informed selection as they transition to high school. \$ 157,165 No The charter will continue to offer internships for all students and also partners with the Department of Rehabilitation to provide work experience to students with current IEP/504 plans to provide valuable work experience opportunities for all students.

 Our POP (Personalized Options Program) high school curriculum continues to provide A-G approved thematic curricular options as students complete A-G sequences and state standards with choice and flexibility.
-In 2024-25, OPT selection will be moved to the charter's student information system to facilitate more efficient scheduling changes and access to course content for students. \$ 18,385 No 4.3 College Readiness The charter will also continue to use individual, significant subgroups, grade level internal assessments, and cluster data to drive instruction at the beginning of grade 9 to identify high school area strengths and weaknesses and implement research-based strategies to maintain/increase CAASPP grade 11 achievement on CAASPP.
+In 2024-25, OPT selection will be moved to the charter's student information system to facilitate more efficient scheduling changes and access to course content for students. \$ 157,600 No 4.3 College Readiness The charter will also continue to use individual, significant subgroup, grade level internal assessments, and cluster data to drive instruction at the beginning of grade 9 to identify high school area strengths and weaknesses and implement research-based strategies to maintain/increase CAASPP grade 11 achievement on CAASPP.
 The charter will be implementing increased choices to complete the State Seal of Biliteracy as well as the State Seal of Civic Engagement.